Frederic1000/gluci-clock/README.md

 ### Wiring between ESP32 and LCD:

+The LCD used in this diagram is a 14 pins without backlight.
+More common ones are 16 pins with backlight, pins order may then be reversed.

 | 16x2 LCD pins (right to left) |  ESP32 pins  |
 | ----------------------------- | ------------ |
 | 1 GND supply                  |     GND      |